uptrain-ai/uptrain/examples/checks/conversation/README.md

 </h4>

-# Pre-built Evaluations We Offer 📝
+# Conversation Satisfaction Evaluation 📝

 #### Evaluate the conversation as a whole: